ukaea/powerbalance/CONTRIBUTING.md

    Spaces may cause issues with running the program in development mode.

-3. While inside the local repository, perform `poetry install`.
+3. While inside the local repository, perform `uv venv`.

-4. If the above step completes without errors, you will then be able to type in `poetry run powerbalance`, and if the installation is successful you will be met with a help text and a list of commands.
+4. If the above step completes without errors, you will then be able to type in `uv run powerbalance`, and if the installation is successful you will be met with a help text and a list of commands.

-5. Perform a test run to ensure that everything is running as intended: `poetry run powerbalance run`
+5. Perform a test run to ensure that everything is running as intended: `uv run powerbalance run`

 If there are any errors you do not understand or are unable to solve, make sure to open an issue.

 ## Setting up the git pre-hooks :hook:
 This repository contains a configuration for the `pre-commit` git hook setup tool.
-It is strongly recommended that you install these hooks to ensure your commits pass quality control before you push them to GitHub. `pre-commit` is already available within the poetry virtual environment, the hooks are installed by running:
+It is strongly recommended that you install these hooks to ensure your commits pass quality control before you push them to GitHub. `pre-commit` is already available within the uv virtual environment, the hooks are installed by running:
 ```sh
 pre-commit install
 ```